Zukhu/google-homepage/README.md

-Google homepage imitation, corresponding to:
+# Google homepage imitation

+Corresponding to:
 The Odin Project Web Development 101.

 This is just a quick imitation of the main googlesearch page, just playing around with different display settings and such.